The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Discussion

-In Fig.~\ref{fig:sr_ba_vs_gab} we show the comparison between the results for [Sr/Ba] of the \cite{Cescutti13} model (left-hand panel) and the results of our simulations for ex-situ (middle-hand panel) and in-situ (right-hand panel) halo stars.
-The results are presented as a function of oxygen instead of iron because the former is a tracer for the star formation history.

-Compared to the results of our SPH simulation, the results in \cite{Cescutti13} cover a narrower range of metallicity.
-In the metal-rich end, this happens because the stochastic models used the present day halo metallicity distribution, at the solar vicinity, as a constraint.
-However, we now know that a large portion of the stars between [Fe/H] = $-$1 and below are actually part of debris of galaxies accreted onto the Milky Way in the past (\citealt{Helmi20} and references therein).
-Therefore, one can say that the constraint adopted in \cite{Cescutti13} is already biased to ex-situ stars.
-On the other hand, towards the lower metallicities, the low dilution of the contribution of a single SNII by the ISM is a free parameter.
-Taken into account these differences, the results we obtain for the ex-situ stars seem to match remarkably well the results obtained by the more simplified approach of the stochastic models used in \cite{Cescutti13}.
+In this Section we compare the results of our simulation and the inhomogeneous chemical evolution models of \cite{Cescutti13}, focusing on the [Sr/Ba] abundance ratio.
+In Fig.~\ref{fig:sr_ba_vs_gab} we show the [Sr/Ba] vs oxygen abundance distributions obtained with the \cite{Cescutti13} model (left-hand panel) and with the cosmological simulations, for ex-situ (middle-hand panel) and in-situ (right-hand panel) halo stars separately.
+The simulation, particularly in the case of the ex-situ stars which are the dominant component of the stellar halo, predicts a broader range of oxygen abundances.
+At the metal-rich end, the stochastic models do not extend to very high oxygen abundances because the present-day metallicity distribution of the halo at the solar vicinity is used as a constraint.
+However, it is now known that large fraction of the stars between [Fe/H] = $-$1 and below are actually part of debris of galaxies accreted onto the Milky Way in the past (\citealt{Helmi20} and references therein), and therefore are an ex-situ population, which is not included in the model.
+On the other hand, the low-metallicity tail in the \cite{Cescutti13} model is affected by the low dilution of the contribution of a single SNII by the ISM, which is a free parameter.
+Given that the chemical evolution models are a much more simplified approach compared to the simulations, it is encouraging that results for the [Sr/Ba] abundances and scatter are similar, particularly in the case of the ex-situ stars.

-What is more important in this comparison is to see that in the stochastic model the high-[Sr/Ba] population is very old, formed before the $r-$process events start to enrich the ISM, lowering this ratio.
-The reason is that in the stochastic volume the mixing is instantaneous and the typically abundant $r-$process enrichment erases the chemical signature of the rotating massive stars pollution.